terraform-google-modules/terraform-example-foundation/README.md

 ```

 When this step uses the Cloud Build submodule, it sets up Cloud Build and Cloud Source Repositories for each of the stages below.
-Triggers are configured to run a `terraform plan` for any non environment branch branch and `terraform apply` when changes are merged to an environment branch (`development`, `non-production` & `production`).
+Triggers are configured to run a `terraform plan` for any non environment branch and `terraform apply` when changes are merged to an environment branch (`development`, `non-production` & `production`).
 Usage instructions are available in the 0-bootstrap [README](./0-bootstrap/README.md).

 ### [1. org](./1-org/)